 David Stewart is a visiting professor of law at the Georgetown University Law Center, where he teaches public and private international law and foreign relations law, directs the Global Law Scholars Program and co-directs the Center for Transnational Business and the Law.

-From 1976 to 2008 Professor Stewart served in a variety of senior positions in the Office of Legal Adviser to the United States Department of State, including as Assistant Legal Adviser for Private International Law, for Diplomatic Law and Litigation, for African Affairs, for Human Rights and Refugees, for Law Enforcement and Intelligence, and for International Claims and Investment Disputes, as well as Special Assistant to the Legal Adviser.
+From 1976 to 2008, Stewart served in a variety of senior positions in the Office of Legal Adviser to the U.S. Department of State, including assistant legal adviser for private international law, diplomatic law and litigation, African affairs, human rights and refugees, law enforcement and intelligence, and international claims and investment disputes, as well as special assistant to the legal adviser.
 Before joining the government, he was in private practice with Donovan Leisure Newton & Irvine in commercial and antitrust litigation.

-Professor Stewart holds an LL.M. in International Legal Studies from New York University (1976), a J.D. from Yale Law School (1971), an M.A. in International Relations from the Yale Graduate School (1971) and an A.B. from Princeton (1966).
+Stewart holds an LL.M. in International Legal Studies from New York University (1976), a J.D. from Yale Law School (1971), an M.A. in International Relations from the Yale Graduate School (1971) and an A.B. from Princeton (1966).